'Fatigued' Trump, stricken by COVID-19,, arrives at Walter Reed military hospital

-Trump was to depart the White House by helicopter late Friday for Walter Reed National Military Medical Center.
-The White House said the visit was precautionary and that he would work from the hospital's presidential suite, which is equipped to allow him to continue his official duties.
+The White House said the visit of "a few days" to Walter Reed National Military Medical Center was precautionary and that Trump would continue to work from the hospital's presidential suite, which is equipped to allow him to keep up his official duties.

+Trump walked out of the White House and gave a thumbs-up but did not speak.
+Members of the aircrew, Secret Service agents and White House staff wore face coverings to protect themselves from the president onboard the helicopter.

-"I want to thank everybody for the tremendous support.
-I'm going to Walter Reed hospital," Trump said in a video posted to his Twitter account Friday evening.
-"I think I'm doing very well, but we're going to make sure that things work out.
-The first lady is doing very well, so thank you very much.
-I appreciate it.
-I will never forget it.
-Thank you."
+In a video taped before leaving for Walter Reed, Trump said, "I think I'm doing very well, but we're going to make sure that things work out."

 October 2, 2020